Generic Types

 Current limitations and known problems

-These must be resolved later - Applying generic type requires type parameter name - Cannot use literals (e.g int[T]) - Cannot define generic for function or struct - Cannot apply/reference generic in form of defining another generic
+These must be resolved later - Applying generic type requires type parameter name - Cannot define generic for function - Cannot apply/reference generic in form of defining another generic

 Concrete types